georggr/MBAGPT/README.md

 5. Run the application:

 ```
-streamlit run app.py
+streamlit run app.py --server.port XXXX
 ```

 ## Usage

-1. Access the application by navigating to `http://localhost:8501` in your web browser.
+1. Access the application by navigating to `http://localhost:XXXX` (see above for the XXXX) in your web browser.

 2. Enter your prompt in the input box and press Enter.